QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/ranks.md

 # Ranks

-QuickShop provides a ranks system to allow control the maxmium shops that player can own.
+QuickShop provides a ranks system to allow control the maximum shops that player can own.

 ## Permission based